cdpadilla42/chrisdpadilla.com/_posts/books2022.md

 **Hal Leonard Guitar Method**

 I've been [learning guitar](https://letsgochris.bandcamp.com/album/turning-leaves) for a couple of years.
 I've largely done it the self taught way, hacking through chords of Radiohead songs, and trying to pick things up by ear.
 It's helped, but _man_, nothing beats a good ol' fashioned method book!
 This one focuses pretty heavily on lead guitar.
 Lots of spirituals and traditional tunes.
-I may never get called to play "Simple Gifts" for a gig, but it's definitely helped me play melodic lines and really _learn_ the notes on the guitar.
+I may never get called to play "Simple Gifts" for a gig, but playing these simple tunes has helped my melodic lines and helped me really _learn_ the notes on the guitar.

 <div className="clearfix">